plgd-dev/doc/content/en/docs/deployment/overview.md

 ### [Hub deployment](../hub/)

-Deploys the plgd hub that allows you to manage your devices via HTTP, gRPC, Cloud2Cloud API.
+Hub Deployment focuses on deploying the plgd hub, which serves as a central management system for your devices.
+By utilizing HTTP, gRPC, and Cloud2Cloud API, you can effectively control and interact with your devices.
+The documentation offers detailed instructions and information to guide you through the hub deployment process.

 ### [Device Provisioning Service deployment](../device-provisioning-service/)

-Extends the hub deployment with the Device Provisioning Service, that allows you to onboard devices to the hub without manual intervention.
+Device Provisioning Service Deployment extends the capabilities of the hub deployment by introducing the Device Provisioning Service.
+This service enables you to onboard devices to the hub seamlessly, eliminating the need for manual intervention.
+The documentation outlines the steps and resources required for deploying the Device Provisioning Service.